ttulka/spring-boot-configuration-properties-store/README.md

 ### Custom converters

 As well as for configuration properties, custom converters can be added.
-To each custom converter there must be an inverted controller:
+To each custom converter there must be an inverted converter:

 ```java
 @Component